Kyaunnee Richardson is a sparkling Frasquita.

 Dario Acosta Photography

-Recently, Kyaunnee placed first in the 2023 Opera Ebony's Benjamin Matthews Vocal Competition and was a semi-finalist in the 2023 American Traditions Vocal Competition where she was awarded the Sherrill Milnes American Opera Award.
-Other awards include being one of the top four finalists in Orchestra Noir’s International Medallion Competition, a finalist in the 2020 SAS Performing Arts Vocal Competition, the Michael Ballam Concorso Lirico Opera Competition, placing third in the New York Lyric Opera Theatre and Opera Ebony’s Benjamin Matthews Vocal Competition, the Audience Favorite Award in the Harlem Opera Theater Competition, the Encouragement Award from the Metropolitan Opera National Council Auditions and Stuart Smith Audience Favorite Award from Opera Ebony.
+Other awards include being one of the top four finalists in Orchestra Noir’s International Medallion Competition, a finalist in the 2025 and 2020 SAS Performing Arts Vocal Competition, the Michael Ballam Concorso Lirico Opera Competition, placing third in the New York Lyric Opera Theatre and Opera Ebony’s Benjamin Matthews Vocal Competition, the Audience Favorite Award in the Harlem Opera Theater Competition, the Encouragement Award from the Metropolitan Opera National Council Auditions and Stuart Smith Audience Favorite Award from Opera Ebony.
+Kyaunnee counts among her highest honors singing for President Barak Obama and other dignitaries at the funeral of South Carolina Senator and Rev. Clementa Pinckney.

 “… but from the first notes of Miami-native Kyaunnee Richardson’s ‘Summertime’ early in the first scene, the audience was put on notice that this was to be a truly memorable occasion.” ~South Florida Gay News